 Anybody else leave Thanksgiving dinner with a grumbling food baby at the pit of their stomach?

 There are certain flavour rituals that have become so ingrained in our Thanksgiving traditions that to go without them seems unthinkable.
+Thanksgiving sides are just as important as the turkey or the pumpkin pie.
 However, leaving the dinner table feeling so full that you wished you’d changed into sweatpants before you even started might be saying something.
 All I’m saying is, wouldn’t it be amazing if we could still stuff our faces on Thanksgiving without feeling like we’re about to explode afterwards?

 I don’t know about you, but I try to eat very lightly during Thanksgiving day in anticipation of a massive dinner meal.
 So when those appetizers start rolling out, my appetite knows that it’s go time.
 You can help everyone preserve their willpower by going light on the appetizers.
-Instead of serving that asiago cheese dip and crostini combo that is literal heaven but may result in hangry guests like me going all in before dinner is served, try serving up a colourful veggie platter and impressing your guests with some creamy plant based dips like Mediterranean Balsamic Hummus, or get fancy and serve up some light, but flavourful appies like this Cauliflower ‘Caviar’ with Frizzled Prosciutto.
+Instead of serving that asiago cheese dip and crostini combo that is literal heaven but may result in hangry guests like me going all in before dinner is served, try serving up a colourful veggie platter and impressing your guests with some creamy plant based dips like Mediterranean Balsamic Hummus with a crudite plate, or get fancy and serve up some light, but flavourful appies like stuffed mushrooms or fennel and salami bruschetta.

 We tend to focus on everything that we’re eating during the holidays, but lest we forget all of the sugary beverages we consume that contribute to our pants getting a little tighter during the cold months.
 Again, you don’t need to cut it out, but seeking out a cocktail recipe that’s a little less sweet will slightly reduce your calorie intake (and avoid a headache in the morning).
 Keep it classy with this Rosemary Rosé Sangria.

 Similar to your appetizer, you don’t want the soup to fill everyone up before the turkey is served.
-Thus, try to avoid recipes that use sour cream or creme fraiche, and stick to recipes that use root vegetables as their creamy base, like this Roasted Beet Soup with Fennel and Orange.
-You’ll still be enjoying the Autumnal flavours that you love, but without the belly ache.
+Thus, try to avoid recipes that use sour cream or creme fraiche, and stick to recipes that use lighter vegetables as their base, like this pear and leek soup You’ll still be enjoying the Autumnal flavours that you love, but without the belly ache.

-Instead up greasing up your salad with creamy dressings and thick croutons, bulk up your salad with fresh herbs, nuts and seeds, and root vegetables or a hint of fruity sweetness, like a chopped up pear or pomegranate seeds.
-We love the Fall Harvest Salad, which is built up with greens, chunks of butternut squash and pecans, and topped with a sweet dijon vinaigrette.
+Salads can be some of the healthiest Thanksgiving sides, but things can go south fast with creamy dressings and thick croutons.
+Instead, fill up your salad with lighter fare, like leaves, fresh herbs, and maybe some seasonal roasted veggies, or a hint of fruity sweetness, like a chopped up pear or pomegranate seeds.
+We love this arugula salad with orange vinaigrette, which is built up with greens and sauteed mushrooms, with a refreshing citrusy dressing.

-Mashed potatoes are classic, and a Thanksgiving dinner wouldn’t be the same without them.
+Among Thanksgiving sides, mashed potatoes are a classic, and a turkey dinner wouldn’t be the same without them.
 But all that starch and butter could really get in the way of you being able to save any room for pumpkin pie.
 For the sake of dessert, I would sincerely recommend giving Creamy Garlic Mashed Cauliflower a try–you’ll hardly notice the difference.
 Cauliflower is an incredibly nutrient-dense vegetable, and has the ability to take on the same flavour and consistency as potatoes if prepared properly.
 It also still tastes great with gravy!

 Whether you are genuinely trying to healthify your Thanksgiving dinner, or are just trying to lessen the load on your way to pumpkin pie, I hope that you incorporate a few of these switches into your Thanksgiving this year.
 What are your favourite ways to lighten up your sides?